 I am good at a lot of things when it comes to my career.
 I’m good at developing adaptive processes, managing people, and organizing activities.
-That said, I’m not good at creating formal, strict processes, working alone, and operational task management.
+That said, I’m not good at creating formal, strict processes, working alone, visual design, or operational task management.
 I can’t begin to tell you how powerful it is to finally figured out that I don’t have to be good at All The Things.
 That’s why I always work in a team!

 tl;dr – it’s ok not to be good at all the things when you surround yourself with partners and teams that are good at (and enjoy!) the things you’re not.